nullstyle/adventure_hub/doc/Home.md

 # Milestones

 1.  _Event Extraction - Listing_:  Run a command line file that takes an input directory and analyzes and extracts a list of events.

-2.  _Event Extraction - Media Creation_: The command line tool now creates media files associated with an event
+2.  _Event Extraction - Media Creation_: The command line tool now creates media files associated with an event.